This post may contain affiliate links. Please read our disclosure policy.

 How To Make Irish Soda Bread

-These step-by-step photos and instructions help you visualize how to make a small loaf of Irish Soda Bread.
+These photos and instructions help you visualize how to make a small loaf of Irish Soda Bread.
 See the recipe box below for ingredient amounts and full recipe instructions.

 Flour, sugar, salt, baking soda, and raisins mixed together in a large bowl.